Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Additional Preliminaries

 \subsection{Regularity Assumptions}

-We introduce two regularity assumptions on the function class and our distribution: The first ensures that with high probability, the quantities $M(\cF_n),M^*(\cF_n)$ equal their mean (up to an absolute constant) with high probability.
-This additional assumption is essential, as we do not assume that $\cF$ is uniformly bounded or has a bounded envelope or any strong structure on the covariates, and it is weaker than assuming concentration of those two quantities. \begin{assumption} With probability at least $1-n^{-2}$, over $\vec X$, the random set $\cF_n$ satisfies:
+We introduce two regularity assumptions on the function class and the covariate distribution.
+The first ensures that the Gaussian mean and dual mean of $\cF_n$ are, with high probability, comparable to their expectations.
+This is useful because we do not assume that $\cF$ is uniformly bounded, has a bounded envelope, or that the covariates satisfy stronger structural conditions. \begin{assumption} With probability at least $1-n^{-2}$ over $\vec X$, the random set $\cF_n$ satisfies

-\end{assumption} The last assumption will be used to ensure that the $L_1(\PP)$ and $L_2(\PP)$ error of the MNI are similar (up to a multiplicative absolute constant), so that we can study the MSE of the MNI, rather than its $L_1(\PP)$ error. \begin{assumption} There exists a universal constant $C_4 \geq 0$ such that

-\end{assumption} In further details, it is well known that by symetrization and contraction lemmas (cf. \citep[Thms 2.1 and 2.4] {koltchinskii2011oracle}) that